vbaconnet/neko-plugins/FST/README.md

-      "t_start": 0.0001, // Time at which to start applying FST "t_ramp": 0.001,   // Length of the linear ramp in time "alpha": 0.2,      // see below for full explanation of what this is "ystart": -0.01,  // Lower bound for the fringe function "yend": 0.01,     // High bound for the fringe function "periodic_z": true // Self-explanatory.
+      "t_start": 0.0001, // Time at which to start applying FST "t_ramp": 0.001,   // Length of the linear ramp in time "alpha": 0.2,      // see below for full explanation of what this is "ystart": -0.01,  // Lower bound for the fringe function (Also exists for z, if y is periodic) "yend": 0.01,     // High bound for the fringe function  (Also exists for z, if y is periodic) "periodic_z": true // Self-explanatory.
 If periodic in y add "periodic_y": true }
 ```

 ### Spatial fringe parameters

-A smooth fringe function is applied on the 2D inlet plane, which at the moment is assumed to be `(y,z)`.
+A smoothing function in space is applied on the 2D inlet boundary.
 The shape of this fringe is the one used in SIMSON and by lots of other people:

 $$